New Asper students

 What courses do I take to fulfil my degree requirements?

-Complete information is available through the Degree Requirements section of this website.
+Complete information is available through the Bachelor of Commerce (Honours) Program Guide.

 How do I know if I registered in the correct courses for my degree requirements?